 Make the soffritto

-While the eggplant is sweating, in a large saucepan, fry the onion in 2 tbsp oil over a medium heat until it begins to turn translucent (around 5-7 mins).
+While the eggplant is sweating, in a large saucepan, fry the onion in 2 tablespoon oil over a medium heat until it begins to turn translucent (around 5-7 mins).

 Add the garlic, and continue to fry for another couple of minutes, until the raw smell has gone.